 A housing unit located outside the floodplain in an AHUS with an estimated cost of repair of less than \$60,000 may be repaired in place.
 A housing unit located inside the floodplain in an AHUS with an estimated cost of repair of less than \$60,000 or 50% of the current assessed value of the unit, whichever is less, will be repaired in place.
-Estimated cost of repair will be determined through a Program damage assessment.
+Estimated cost of repair damage assessment.